cceh/m-salt-api/docs/_sources/index.rst.txt

    but it MUST NOT be true if the resource is not embeddable.

-   The :ref:`t13n` parameter indicates which transliteration was used for Devanagari script in the article.
+   The :ref:`t13n` parameter indicates which :ref:`transliteration <t13n>` was
+   used for Devanagari script in the article.

    :mimetype:`text/x-html-literal` is a custom mimetype used to indicate that the article HTML has been included literally instead of being referenced by